 First, disable iCloud Music Library before you add any music file, as seen here:

 Why to disable it?

 It only makes mess.
 It matches your library with Apple’s iTunes database and this does not work correctly.
 Sometimes it will replace your music with version from iTunes database, which, as Apple says, should be at highest quality, but this is very buggy.
 And it fills some metadatas, that are not always correct.
-When you finish ID3 tags filling, do NOT turn iCloud Music Library, or your work is gone!
+When you finish ID3 tags filling, do NOT turn iCloud Music Library without manual backup of your music files, or your work is gone!